3wiida/Taskii/README.md

 ## 📚 Android tech stack

-One of the main goals of Alkaa is to use all the latest libraries and tools available.
+One of the main goals of Taskii is to use all the latest libraries and tools available.

 ### 🧑🏻‍💻 Android development